Said-laasri/capstone_conference/README.md

 ### Setup

 to use the project please follow :

  >Open GitHub and go to my GitHub repository name: Capstone-Project-I .to clone.

  >Click “Code” and copy the given URL.
- >click code and copy the URL.

- >click code and copy the URL.

  >Open “Git Bash” and change the current working directory to the location where you want the cloned directory.